 Online shopping is a great way to get good deals and avoid the crowds.
 And using credit cards or PayPal to pay for your purchases is usually safe at reputable retail sites.
 But you’ve got to be careful out there, especially this time of year when scammers are in full swing.
-Here are some tips for keeping your shopping secure.

 - Do not save your credit card info with the retailer.
 I know it’s a pain, but entering it each time is safer.

 - The safest sites use a secure connection to transmit your credit card data.
 Look for https (instead of http) in the URL bar in your web browser.

 - Be wary of sites that don’t ask for the security code for your credit card.
 That means they’re not verifying the card and may have lax security in general.

 - Any site that asks for your social security number, driver’s license or other identity information (like your mother’s maiden name) is a scam.
 Get out!